 \section{A cost-minimizing school choice mechanism}

-In \S\ref{S:NewCriteria} we defined two new notions, the preference index and rank compatibility.
-We then showed that previously proposed school choice mechanisms do not perform optimally with respect to these.
-In this section we describe an alternative mechanism geared specifically toward these two notions.
-Our mechanism happens to have several other desirable properties which we elaborate on in \S\S\ref{SS:Properties}.
+In \S\ref{S:NewCriteria} we defined a new notion, the preference index.
+We then showed that previously proposed school choice mechanisms do not perform optimally with respect to this criterion.
+In this section we describe an alternative mechanism geared specifically toward this notion.
+Our mechanism happens to have several other desirable properties which we elaborate on in the latter parts of this section.

-Our new mechanism is built upon a combinatorial optimization algorithm known as the Hungarian algorithm.
+The work in this section is built upon a combinatorial optimization algorithm known as the Hungarian algorithm.
 The Hungarian algorithm is traditionally used to find the minimum cost matching in various {\bf min-cost max-flow problems} such as assigning individuals to tasks or determining minimum cost networks in travel \cite{Ku55}, \cite{Ku56}.
 We note that the algorithm can be processed in polynomial time \cite{Mu57}, hence the mechanism itself can effectively be implemented via a computer program.

-As the purpose of the Hungarian algorithm is to find the minimum cost matching, the first step in adapting the algorithm to the school choice problem would be to define the cost of any particular matching.
+As the purpose of the Hungarian algorithm is to find the minimum cost matching, the first step in adapting the algorithm to the school choice problem is to define the cost of any particular matching.
 But we already have a natural candidate.
-Indeed the preference reverence index defined in \S\S\ref{SS:Index} proves to be a good indicator of the cost of a given matching by measuring the cost in terms of the number and extent of preference violations.
+Indeed the preference reverence index defined in \S\ref{S:NewCriteria} proves to be a good indicator of the cost of a given matching by measuring the cost in terms of the number and extent of preference violations.
 Thus the resulting mechanism naturally minimizes the preference reverence index.
-Later in the section we introduce a second, alternative concept of cost (see \S\S\ref{SS:InsightsRank}).
-Running our mechanism with this choice of cost leads to optimal outcomes with respect to our second measure of desirability from the previous section, rank-compatibility.